Currahee!! __ Welcome to Charlie Company! A Brotherhood of Vietnam Vets

 ..................................................................................................................

-Support of today's 2nd Bn/506th Regiment returning to Ft.
-Campbell from their Afghanistan deployment Our group continues to have a close relationship with the young men and women of today's 2nd BN, 506th Regiment.
+Support of today's 101st young troops at Ft.
+Campbell KY_ Our group continues to have a close relationship with the young men and women of today's Currahee Regiment.
 We attend many of their functions at Fort Campbell to show our support for them in the job that they are doing and to demonstrate the rich history of our unit to them.
-And you would not believe how much they enjoy us being there with them.
-It's a great relationship!
-Our very own Capt.
-Bob Seitz (Retired Colonel Bob Seitz) is the newly appointed "Retired Colonel of the Regiment".
-He, along with LTC Don Hill, the current 2nd BN 506th Reg.
-Commander (4th BCT) work closely together to develope new ways for us veterans to support todays troops.
-And of course, Charlie Company holds a special place in our hearts, but we call all the regiment currahee's our brother's...
+Charlie Company will always hold a special place in our hearts, but we call all the regiments currahee's our brother's...
 If you haven't made it out one of the events yet, you really need to.
-You will come away with a chest full of unit pride and feeling absolutely great!
+You will come away with a chest full of unit pride and feeling absolutely great!!!
 That' a promise!
 Seeing old friends and making new young friends.
-It doesn't get any better then that....once you go, you will be back again & again.
-I will see you there at the next event....
+It doesn't get any better then that folks ....once you go, you will be back again & again.
+And I will see you there at the next event....

 See the latest News here on our "Charlie Company Today" webpage....Charlie Today